Here are Ways to Beat Stress at School

 UCF presents a variety of Wellness Workshops that are free to registered students using their NID and NID password.
 One 45 minutes to an hour workshop is called A New Perspective: Stress and How to Manage It.
 I imagine most of our kids can use this one.
 They also offer events specifically for stress management.
 There is quite a list ranging from Taking Charge of Social Anxiety to Paws-A-Tively Stress-Free, which uses human-animal interactions to help reduce stress (it really works).
 UCF students can also engage in Online Relaxation Training.
 There are five downloadable techniques including breathing, muscle relaxation, autogenics, and guided imagery offered to help the user learn and practice relaxation techniques designed to manage stress.

-Check out Breathe2Relax, a portable stress management tool which provides information on the effects of stress on the body, instructions and practice exercises to help users learn the stress management skill called diaphragmatic breathing.
+Check out Breathe2Relax, a portable stress management tool that provides information on the effects of stress on the body, instructions, and practice exercises to help users learn the stress management skill called diaphragmatic breathing.
 It is available on iTunes and Google Play.
 Students can also visit the nearest Relaxation Station, a FREE walk-in service available to all students, during regular business hours.
 Simply clip the HeartMath sensor to your ear and then connect it to an Ipad or iPhone (iPads are provided or you can use your own Apple device).
-Check here for hours and to find the nearest Relaxation Station on campus (there are about six).
-Students can also listen to various podcasts through UCF CAPS Mental Health Minute.
-They pertain to various subjects that may cause stress throughout the school year.
+Hours and to find the nearest Relaxation Station on campus (there are about six).

 HaveuHeard that UCF also offers a Biofeedback Program, a relaxation training program?
 Biofeedback is a one-on-one counselor assisted training program which educates students on how to implement relaxation techniques that work them individually.
 Six sessions are recommended (and if paid upfront it is $50, otherwise it is $10 a session.)